gummyworm/monster/docs/linker.md

 ---

 ### LINK PROCESS OVERVIEW
-#### To link multiple object files the linker follows the following procedure:
+To link multiple object files the linker follows the following procedure:
-* Parse link file
+* Parse link config file
- * get section addresses (where to assemble the object code)
+ * Get section addresses (where to assemble the object code)
+* Pass 1: build link context
-* Read SEGMENT header
+  * Read all SECTION headers from object files
-  * for each section used in object file: calculate start addresses per object file and total section sizes
-  * in order defined by link file, set section start addresses to SECTION start + size of all preceding sections
+      * In order defined by link file, set section start addresses to SECTION start + size of all preceding sections Read SEGMENT header
-* Build global symbol table from symbol tables in each object file
+    * Build global symbol table
+       * Read EXPORT table in each object file
+       * Add name, section, and section offset for each EXPORT
+* Pass 2: link objects
+    * Build object-local context
-   * if a new symbol is encountered, add it to global symbol table
+       * Build map of symbol index to their values using global symbol table
-   * if a an existing symbol is encountered, update its status: unresolved, resolved, conflicting (two defintions)
-* Peroform relocatation
+    * Store object code to the current address for each section
-   * for each section, walk relocation tables and apply the relocation
+    * Walk relocation table, for each section, and apply the the relocations described using the global symbol table
 * Validate
   * make sure sections don't overlap